-The League of American Bicyclists supports the development and deployment of automated vehicles.
-The League believes that automated vehicles will eventually improve the safety of people who bike and walk and provide opportunities for communities to create better places to bike and walk as vehicles become more law abiding and predictable.
-Automated vehicles cannot be distracted, should not be able to speed or otherwise violate traffic laws, and should be able to detect, recognize, and react to bicyclists and pedestrians as well as human drivers or better.
-You can learn more about our principles and the coalition of groups we are working with here: https://bikeleague.org/content/league-leads-coalition-asking-av-restart.
+The League of American Bicyclists supports the development and deployment of autonomous vehicles (AVs).
+The League believes that autonomous vehicles will eventually improve the safety of people who bike and walk and provide opportunities for communities to create better places to bike and walk as vehicles become more law abiding and predictable.
+AVs cannot be distracted, should not be able to speed or otherwise violate traffic laws, and should be able to detect, recognize, and react to bicyclists and pedestrians as well as human drivers or better.

 To guide the AV industry as the technology develops and improves, the League has stated a set of safety guidelines for cyclist-AV interactions.

 Guidelines for AV Interactions with People on Bikes